Tuluá prison riot: Background

 In Colombia, and many other Latin American countries, prisons are highly overcrowded with riots a common issue.
-Colombia's prison system which have the capacity to hold 81,000 inmates currently houses about 97,000 per official figures.
+Colombia's prison system, which has the capacity to hold 81,000 inmates, currently houses about 97,000 per official figures.
 In March 2020 a riot in the La Modelo prison in Bogota, killed 24 inmates and injured 90 others over fears of COVID-19.
-The Tuluá prison houses about 1,267 inmates and the cell block where the fire occurred housed 180, but the prison was operating at 117% capacity.
+The Tuluá prison was operating at 117% capacity, housing about 1,267 inmates and the cell block where the fire occurred housed 180.

 Fire and riot

 Around 2:00 am on 28 June 2022, a fight had broken out among the prisoners, and one inmate reportedly set fire to a mattress during the fight.
 Other sources have claimed that the disturbance was not a fight but a prisoners' protest or a prison escape attempt.
-Flames from the first fire, quickly spread throughout the prison wing and penitentiary personnel attempted to put the fire out but were unable to and had to wait for firefighters.
+Flames from the first fire quickly spread throughout the prison wing and penitentiary personnel attempted to put the fire out but were unable to and had to wait for firefighters to arrive.
 While they waited for first responders, prison guards evacuated a majority of the inmates to other prison blocks.

 Victims

-General Tito Castellanos, the director of INPEC prison agency confirmed that a total of 51 people had died due to the fire, with 49 victims reported deceased at the prison and an additional two declared deceased after being taken to hospital.
-A majority of the deceased, died due to smoke inhalation according to Castellanos.
+General Tito Castellanos, the director of INPEC prison agency, confirmed that a total of 51 people had died due to the fire, with 49 victims reported deceased at the prison and an additional two declared deceased after being taken to hospital.
+A majority of the victims died due to smoke inhalation, according to Castellanos.